The K2: Production

 The drama is written by scriptwriter Jang Hyuk-rin, who wrote Yong-pal (2015) and directed by Kwak Jung-hwan of Neighborhood Hero (2016).

 Being depicted with a bodyguard action theme, the drama utilized various fighting techniques including systema, taekwondo, aikido, and jujutsu for its action scenes.
 It became the first Korean television drama to introduce the Bullet Time effect.

 The first script reading was held in August 2016 at the CJ E&M Center in Seoul, South Korea.
 Filming began in September.

 Some scenes of the drama, primarily in episodes 1 and 2, were filmed in Catalonia (along the mountain of Montserrat, the Gothic and Baroque Cistercian Monastery of Santes Creus in Aiguamúrcia), followed by various places in Barcelona (center, Old City, etc., as well as various metro / commuter rail stations such as Plaça d'Espanya and Magòria / La Campana), Gaudí's Modernista Colònia Güell Crypt (fashion show party) among other locations in Spain (probably near Almería for the Iraq War desert locations).
 The closing scene of episode 16 was filmed at Barcelona's Turó de la Rovira hill.
 The rest of the series was apparently filmed in Korea.

 The male lead Ji Chang-wook, due to his casting, became the highest-paid actor for a tvN drama.
 He had special training and performed the action stunts in the drama by himself, without a body double.
 At the press conference, director Kwak expressed "On top of Ji's splendid action, the drama will tell the story of insatiable desire and political fights between people holding secrets of their own."

 Original soundtrack

 Reception

-The drama received favorable reviews, topping cable channel viewership ratings throughout its 8-week broadcast.
-It was praised by viewers for good performances.
-The drama currently (2023) streams internationally on Netflix with English subtitles.
-Its broadcasting rights were sold to Vietnam, Taiwan, Hong Kong, Japan, Singapore, Indonesia, Malaysia, Philippines, China, Thailand, Israel and Greece.
+The K2 received favorable reviews, topping cable channel viewership ratings throughout its 8-week broadcast.
+Till 2023, the drama streamed internationally on Netflix with English subtitles and its broadcasting rights were sold to Vietnam, Taiwan, Hong Kong, Japan, Singapore, Indonesia, Malaysia, Philippines, China, Thailand, Israel and Greece.